Bobigny: Toponymy

 Its name is derived from Roman-period Balbiniacum, "the place of Balbo or Balbinus or Balbinius"; or "of the dumb or silent man/men" (Gaulish: Irish Gaelic balbh = "dumb, silent").

 History

-During World War II, approximately 20,000 Jews were shipped from a railway station in Bobigny.
-Their ultimate destinations were the Nazi camps.
+During the Second World War, approximately 20,000 jews were transported from Bobigny station to their deaths in Nazi concentration camps.

+The Hôtel de Ville was completed in 1974.